 Faith-based counseling can be offered by:

-These individuals have studied religious texts and their interpretation and are knowledgeable about spiritual and/or religious matters.2
+- Biblical counselors: These individuals have studied religious texts and their interpretations and are knowledgeable about spiritual and/or religious matters.2

-These individuals will have completed religious/spiritual training education and will often have also completed a degree in a counseling-related field, with a clinical training component (which meets state licensing requirements for mental health professionals).
-Note: Pastoral counselors are only licensed in a few states at this time.13
+- Pastoral counselors: These individuals will have completed religious/spiritual training education and often a degree in a counseling-related field, with a clinical training component (which meets state licensing requirements for mental health professionals).13

-These individuals will have completed educational and clinical programs which meet state licensing requirements AND who identify as having a religious or spiritual approach to their clinical work.3
+- Faith-based professionals: These individuals will have completed educational and clinical programs that meet state licensing requirements AND who identify as having a religious or spiritual approach to their clinical work.3

 Key Questions to Ask a Faith-Based Counselor or Therapist